executors/executors/wording_front_matter.md

 ```

 The executor is the conduit through which clients exercise precise control over
-where the library executes work.
+where a library executes work.
 For example, a client can select from among
 multiple thread pools to control exactly which pool is used simply by providing
 a corresponding executor.
 Inconveniences of work packaging and submission
-becomes the library's responsibility.
+become the library's responsibility.

 **Authoring executors.** Programmers author custom executor types by defining a
 type with an `execute` function.
 Consider an implementation of an executor